titan-data/titan-server/README.md

     titan/<repo>/<guid>

-We then set a ZFS user property on the repository (`com.delphix.titan:active`) that indicates the currently active GUID.
+We then set a ZFS user property on the repository (`io.titan-data:active`) that indicates the currently active GUID.
 Any attempt to get info, mount, unmount, etc this logical volume will first lookup that active path and redirect to that filesystem.